marcandreuf/ToolBox/README.md

 in subfolders of year, month and day.
 It will use EFIX metadata information if it is available or the creation date instead.

 By default the jar file folder it "$USER_HOME/apps/arcbot/current/toolsbox.jar".
-If a different location is choosen, please update the "src/main/resources/scripts/arcbot-xxx" service file.
+If a different location is chosen, please update the "src/main/resources/scripts/arcbot-xxx" service file.

 There are two ways to run this tool.